MichaelWarmbier/WeatherDolphin/README.md

 # WeatherDolphin

-Web application that allows the user to choose coordinates, then provides the weather over a week along with some helpful info.
+Web application that allows the user to choose coordinates, then provides the weather over a week along with some helpful disaster related information.

 ## Description